adildon/consciousnessresearch.github.io/transcriptions/introductory/BecomingGenius/BecomingGenius_1.md

 The science of study self-learning method has three main parts:

-- Putting things in context
+- Putting things in context.
-- Clearing misunderstood terms
+- Clearing misunderstood terms.
-- Modeling relationships and functions
+- Modeling relationships and functions.

 Now we will discuss each of these parts, beginning with putting things in context.